Hylkje

-Hylkje is a village in the borough of Åsane in the municipality of Bergen in Vestland county, Norway.
+Hylkje is a village in the borough of Åsane in Bergen Municipality in Vestland county, Norway.
 The village lies in the northeastern part of the municipality, along the Sørfjorden.
 The European route E39 runs through Hylkje.

 The 2.97 km2 village has a population (2012) of 2,277 and a population density of 767 PD/km2.
 Since 2013, the village population statistics have no longer been tracked because the village is now included in the population statistics for the city of Bergen.